vck/setruk/README.md

 # lisensi

-        DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004
+        DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE December 2017

-    Copyright (C) 2016 Vicky Vernando Dasta  <vickydasta@gmail.com>
+    Copyleft (c) 2016 Vicky Vernando Dasta  <vickydasta@gmail.com>

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION